8 January 2018

 Learning from the Sea, in the Sea

-“In our first year, we did a field trip in Whitianga.
+“In our first year, we did a field trip to Whitianga.
 We did a couple of dives from shore, then went out on a catamaran for four nights, diving four to five times a day.

 But the dive trips are not all fun and games!
 The class of around 40 students – mostly Kiwis – recorded the fish that they saw, estimated their size and handed over the data to be used by New Zealand’s Department of Conservation.